UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/ClassNotes/03-semantics-proofs-metatheory.md

 Proof

-Has one case for each rule
+ * Has one case for each rule

-Has multiple cases for some syntactic forms
+ * Has multiple cases for some syntactic forms

-Assumes the induction hypothesis for any proper sub-derivation (derivation of a premise)
+ * Assumes the induction hypothesis for any proper sub-derivation (derivation of a premise)

-Let’s try it!
+Let's try it!

 Cases to try:

-Literal
+ * Literal
-GlobalVar
+ * GlobalVar
-SetGlobal
+ * SetGlobal
-IfTrue
+ * IfTrue
-ApplyUser2
+ * ApplyUser2

 For your homework, “Theory Impcore” leaves out While and Begin rules.